 Benefits of a CO2 Laser Treatment

-The biggest selling point of a CO2 laser is that it's an ultra-reliable, effective, and trusted way to rejuvenate your skin's surface in a short amount of time.
+The biggest benefit of a CO2 laser is that it's an ultra-reliable, effective, and trusted way to rejuvenate your skin's surface in a short amount of time.
 You'll actually see results—which nearly always outweigh the risks involved (though that's a conversation you should have with a dermatologist).

-In addition to that, these lasers can be utilized to treat a wide range of skin concerns.
-"It has many uses," says Beverly Hills-based board certified dermatologist Dr. Tess Mauricio. "[Co2 Lasers] can perform impressive skin resurfacing to help improve sun damage, wrinkles, sagging of the skin, scars, stretch marks, remove benign skin growths, and is now being used for vaginal rejuvenation and treatment of incontinence."
+- Treats wide range of skin concerns: "It has many uses," says Dr. Tess Mauricio. "[Co2 Lasers] can perform impressive skin resurfacing to help improve sun damage, wrinkles, sagging of the skin, scars, stretch marks, remove benign skin growths, and is now being used for vaginal rejuvenation and treatment of incontinence."
 It can also treat things like warts and enlarged oil glands, and it's an incredible way to fight signs of aging.

 Basically, it's the laser that does it all.